 With so much variance between programs, it’s difficult to objectively evaluate how hard it is to get into UQ compared to other universities.
 What we can do, however, is look at some key examples of specific degrees to get a rough picture – across Queensland first, and then across the country.

-All figures presented are based on selection rank cut-offs from 2022 (or 2023 where available) and should be viewed as a guide only.
+All figures presented are based on selection rank cut-offs from semester 1, 2024 and should be viewed as a guide only.

 Selection rank examples: Queensland

 *QUT doesn’t offer a Bachelor of Arts, so we’ve used the selection rank from their Bachelor of Creative Industries instead.
-JCU’s nursing degree is a Bachelor of Nursing Science.
-SCU’s engineering degree is a Bachelor of Engineering Systems (Honours).
+CQU's science degree is called a Bachelor of Science and Environment.
+JCU’s nursing degree is called a Bachelor of Nursing Science.
 UQ’s business program is called a Bachelor of Business Management.

 As you can see from the Bachelor of Laws rows above, having an honours year included can make a significant difference to the ATAR required.
 But what is an honours year, and why is it worth doing?
 Find out here.